Mapping class groups of Heegaard splittings: The Mapping Class Group

 \section{The Mapping Class Group}

-A Heegaard splitting for a 3-manifold $M$ is a triple $(\Sigma, H_1, H_2)$ where $H_1, H_2 \subset M$ are handlebodies (manifolds homeomorphic to regular neighborhoods of graphs) and $\Sigma$ is a compact, connected, closed and orientable surface embedded in $M$ such that $H_1 \cup H_2 = M$ and $\partial H_1 = \Sigma = \partial H_2$.
+A Heegaard splitting for a 3-manifold $M$ is a triple $(\Sigma, H^-, H^+)$ where $H^-, H^+ \subset M$ are handlebodies (manifolds homeomorphic to regular neighborhoods of graphs) and $\Sigma$ is a compact, connected, closed and orientable surface embedded in $M$ such that $H^- \cup H^+ = M$ and $\partial H^- = \Sigma = \partial H^+$.

 As noted above, $Mod(M, \Sigma)$ is the group of equivalence classes of automorphisms of $M$ that take $\Sigma$ onto itself.
 Two automorphisms are equivalent if there is an isotopy from one to the other by automorphisms that take $\Sigma$ onto itself.
 In this paper, we will restrict our attention to elements of $Mod(M, \Sigma)$ that are orientation preserving on $M$ and orientation preserving on $\Sigma$.
-Such automorphisms take the handlebody $H_1$ onto itself and $H_2$ onto itself.
-If automorphisms that swap the handlebodies exist, the automorphisms that preserve the handlebodies form an index two subgroup.
+Such automorphisms take the handlebody $H^-$ onto itself and $H^+$ onto itself.
+If automorphisms that swap the handlebodies or reverse the orientation on $M$ exist, the orientation preserving automorphisms that preserve the handlebodies form an index two or four subgroup.

-Throughout the paper, $i$ will refer to the homomorphism from $Mod(M, \Sigma)$ to $Mod(M)$ induced by ``forgetting'' $\Sigma$ and considering each element of $Mod(M, \Sigma)$ as an automorphism of $M$.
+Throughout the paper, $i$ will refer to the homomorphism $Mod(M, \Sigma) \to Mod(M)$ induced by ``forgetting'' $\Sigma$ and considering each element of $Mod(M, \Sigma)$ as an automorphism of $M$.
 The two immediately obvious questions to ask are when $i$ will be onto and when $i$ will be one-to-one.
-The first of these questions is equivalent to two classical questions from the field of Heegaard splittings.
+The first of these questions relates to two classical questions from the field of Heegaard splittings.

-Two Heegaard surfaces, $\Sigma$ and $\Sigma'$ of a manifold $M$ are called \textit{homeomorphic} if there is an automorphism of $M$ taking $\Sigma$ onto $\Sigma'$.
-The surfaces are called \textit{isotopic} if there is an automorphism that is isotopic to the identity and sends $\Sigma$ onto $\Sigma'$.
+Two Heegaard surfaces, $\Sigma$ and $R$ of a manifold $M$ are called \textit{homeomorphic} if there is an automorphism of $M$ taking $\Sigma$ onto $R$.
+The surfaces are \textit{isotopic} if there is an automorphism that is isotopic to the identity and sends $\Sigma$ onto $R$.